Caring for Select Populations in Primary Care Nursing

 • Collaborating with an interprofessional team to promote coordinated, client-centered care.

-• Registered Nurses and Registered Psychiatric Nurses currently practicing in a primary care setting and wanting to further develop their skills to practice to a fuller scope
+• Registered Nurses and Registered Psychiatric Nurses currently practicing in a primary care setting, and wanting to further develop their skills to practice to a fuller scope.

-• Registered Nurses and Registered Psychiatric Nurses wanting to seek employment in a primary care setting
+• Registered Nurses and Registered Psychiatric Nurses wanting to seek employment in a primary care setting.

 • Students in good standing in year four of a nursing baccalaureate program in one of the Canadian Provinces interested in primary care nursing.